-Nutria are about one-third the size of an adult beaver.
+Nutria is about one-third the size of an adult beaver.

-Nutria are sometimes misidentified as a large muskrat, although they are over five times the size.
-The tail of a muskrat, like a beaver lays flat, although more triangular.
+Nutria is sometimes misidentified as a large muskrat, although they are over five times the size.
+The tail of a muskrat, like a beaver, lays flat, although more triangular.

-Nutria have long white whiskers unlike beavers and muskrats which have black whiskers.
+Nutria has long white whiskers, unlike beavers and muskrats which have black whiskers.

 They can be destructive, causing damage through burrowing.
-The damage can erode river banks, cause flood-control levees to breech and weaken.
+The damage can erode riverbanks, cause flood-control levees to breach and weaken.

-Nutria also cause damage to the plants in their environment as well.
+Nutria also causes damage to the plants in their environment as well.
 They eat up to 25% of their body weight per day but destroy and waste approximately ten times as much again.